-A. Sectionals: Time schedules for the sectionals will be determined at the sectional seed meetings on Wednesday, May 15th.

-1. Immediately after sectional competition has been completed, the sectional tennis manager must complete and forward the online winner report to the IHSA office along with any other tournament reports as listed in the Boys' tennis manual.

-2. Host schools must use the principal or athletic director's password to have access to the "tournament management" section.
+- A. Sectionals: Time schedules for the sectionals will be determined at the sectional seed meetings on Wednesday, October 16th. - 1.
+Immediately after sectional competition has been completed, the sectional tennis manager must complete and forward the online winner report to the IHSA office along with any other tournament reports as listed in the girls' tennis manual. - 2.
+Host schools must use the principal or athletic director's password to have access to the "tournament management" section.
 The coach's password will not provide access to this area of the schools' center.
-It is important that match results are submitted online immediately after the completion of the sectional, so the state final seed committee can begin seed work.
+It is important that match results are submitted online immediately after the completion of the sectional, so the state final seeding committee can begin seed work.